espocrm/documentation/administration/bpm.md

 # Business Process Management

-Business Process Management (BPM) tool provides an ability to model and automate business processes in EspoCRM.
-It's an engine to execute business processes described in BPMN 2.0 standard.
+Business Process Management (BPM) tool provides the ability to model and automate business processes in EspoCRM.
+It's an engine executing business processes described in BPMN 2.0 standard.
 BPM tool is available in [Advanced Pack](https://www.espocrm.com/extensions/advanced-pack/) extension.

 ![BPM example](../_static/images/administration/bpm/bpm-1.png)

-### Difference with Workflows tool
+### Difference from Workflows tool

-Workflows tool is intented for automation of simple business rules, w/o sequential flow items, when there is no need to display the flow graphically.
+Workflows tool is intended for automation of simple business rules, w/o sequential flow items, when there is no need to display the flow graphically.

-BPM tool is intended for more complex business flows, where can be diverging and converging flows, execution delays, user interactions.
+BPM tool is intended for more complex business flows, where there can be diverging and converging flows, execution delays, user interactions.
 A flowchart view makes the business process more comprehensible for a human, a log allows to see how the process was held.

 ## Process Flowcharts

-Available from administration panel.
-Also can be added as a tab on the navigation panel.
+The link to process flowcharts is available from administration panel.
+It also can be added as a tab on the navigation panel.

-Flowcharts intended for business processes modeling.
+Flowcharts are intended for business processes modeling.
 Administrator can create and edit flowcharts.
 Regular users can only view flowcharts.

 Every flowchart has its specific entity type (Target Type field).
 The flowchart determines execution of future process instances.
 It comprises flowchart elements and connections between elements.